 Nominations are encouraged from community members who have helped the RFDS in some way, whether it is maintaining remote airstrips, making blankets and teddies for premature babies, supporting our community clinics, fundraising, looking after our community medical chests or assisting at the scene of an emergency.

-The RFDS Local Hero Awards are proudly supported by Ergon Energy Retail whose customers and employees have been supporting the work of the Flying Doctor in Queensland for over fifteen years.
+The RFDS Local Hero Awards are proudly supported by Ergon Energy Retail whose customers and employees have been supporting the work of the Flying Doctor in Queensland for more than 15 years.

-Acting Executive General Manager Ergon Energy Retail, Tony Pfeiffer said the business was proud to recognize the outstanding efforts of regional Queenslanders by supporting the awards.
+Acting Executive General Manager Ergon Energy Retail, Tony Pfeiffer said the business was proud to recognise the outstanding efforts of regional Queenslanders by supporting the awards.